5-second summary

 3. Master the art of active listening

-Practice Opportunity: Peruse the many active listening exercises available online.
+Practice opportunity: Peruse the many active listening exercises available online.
 Similar to mindfulness, you’ll probably notice that your “endurance” for active listening will strengthen as you practice.

 4. Know your triggers

-Practice Opportunity: Write down a list of your triggers and what happens when you encounter them.
+Practice opportunity: Write down a list of your triggers and what happens when you encounter them.
 Ask yourself, “When I experience this next time, how do I want to respond?”
 Visualize this “ideal you” showing up in the situation differently.

 5. Go beyond empathy and step into action

-So you’re tuning into the feelings of another person and sensing the emotions they’re experiencing – don’t stop there!
-Go a step further and take action by offering your support.
-Don’t be afraid to ask, “What do you need from me?
-How can I best support you in this situation?”
-Expressing a genuine willingness to help signals that you truly care and that you will mobilize in a practical way if necessary.
+Remember that compassionate leadership doesn’t just require that you tune into the feelings of another person—you need to do something with that knowledge.
+Don’t be afraid to ask, “What do you need from me?” or “How can I best support you in this situation?”
+Expressing a genuine willingness to help signals that you truly care and that you will mobilize when necessary.

-Practice Opportunity: The next time you notice a peer or a team member doesn’t quite seem like themselves, set up a check-in to see how the person is doing (only if they’re willing to share).
+Practice opportunity: The next time you notice a peer or a team member doesn’t quite seem like themselves, set up a check-in to see how the person is doing (only if they’re willing to share).
 Then demonstrate your care by explicitly offering your support and help.

-6. Demonstrate Courage
+6. Demonstrate courage

-Practice Opportunity: Notice a situation where you might be hesitating to share candid feedback or have a challenging discussion.
+Practice opportunity: Notice a situation where you might be hesitating to share candid feedback or have a challenging discussion.
 Instead of keeping quiet, be bold and experiment with courage by choosing to share something you are normally uncomfortable talking about.